40+ Interview Tips

 Giving too much information will only hurt your chances.
 The interviewer will ask you to expand on something if they want to know more so always just give a compact answer that contains just the information they have asked for.

-Opportunities to self promote your skills will be obvious when they happen but doing so in every answer will create image that you are not a focused and practical individual.
-30-60 second answer are a good time scale.
+Opportunities to self-promote your skills will be obvious when they happen but doing so in every answer will create an image that you are not a focused and practical individual.
+30-60 second answers are a good time scale.
 After that most people lose attention

 24. Don’t Be Over Relaxed

 Know your place while being interviewed.
 It’s a fine line between being comfortable in the interview and appearing like you don’t respect the situation.

 Aim to mimic what the interviewers are portraying but with an extra level of alertness.
 Body language and vocal tone are your main areas to focus on when portraying a comfortable but respectful image.

 25. Interview Body Language